 These little banana nut muffins are great for grab and go breakfast but they are also amazing for a sit down and enjoy with a cup of coffee at breakfast, especially during weekends when mornings are less hectic.

-This is a pretty simple recipe and the muffins come out perfect: soft and dense, filled with banana flavor and nutty goodness.
+This is a pretty simple banana nut muffins recipe and the muffins come out perfect: soft but dense, filled with banana flavor and, of course, nutty goodness.

 This recipe is quite easy to make—you don’t need a mixer or to dirty many dishes either.
 It’s an all-around winner for everyone.

 If you’re looking for a twist on these tasty muffins that also happens to be healthy too, check out my Healthy Chocolate Chip Muffins recipe, too!
 So good!

 WHAT TO DO WITH OVERRIPE BANANAS